• Share

 Show / Hide Table of Contents

-SQL Server schema for database mirroring
+SQL Server schema for Database Mirroring

 Some tooltip text!

-• 3 minutes to read
+• 4 minutes to read

-• 3 minutes to read
+• 4 minutes to read

-Mirroring uses a simplified table schema.
-This means that foreign key constraints, collating sequences, and indexes are not mirrored.
+The schema is simplified: foreign key constraints, collating sequences, and indexes are not mirrored.

 Note